-This topic describes the integration between Episerver Find and Episerver CMS 7.5 with updates.
-The Episerver CMS integration includes components that make it convenient to use the Find .NET client API with Episerver CMS.
+This document describes the integration between EPiServer Find and EPiServer CMS 7.5 with updates.
+The EPiServer CMS integration consists of a number of components that make it convenient to use the Find .NET client API with EPiServer CMS.

 The integration components are:

-- Conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other Episerver classes.
+- A set of conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other EPiServer classes.
 The conventions also include additional fields.
 This is handled by the IndexingModule at startup using the CmsClientConventions class.

-- A scheduled job, Episerver Find CMS Indexing, handles the re-indexing of all content.
+- A scheduled job - EPiServer Find CMS Indexing Job, for complete re-indexing of all content.

-- The GetContentResult extension method.
-Call to execute search requests and get actual IContent objects back.
+- The GetContentResult extension method, whihc you can call to execute search requests and get actual IContent objects back.

-- Several additional filter methods,such as ContentReference, make it more convenient to filter on Episerver CMS types.
+- Several additional filter methods that make it more convenient to filter on EPiServer CMS types, such as ContentReference.